How to study for LPIC Level 1 from scratch

-I recently obtained the LPIC Level 1 certification as part of my training.
+I recently obtained my LPIC Level 1 certification as part of a training program.

-I had never even touched Linux before, so I started from scratch knowing nothing.
+Prior to that, I had never even touched Linux, so I started from scratch.
 I

-'d like to share my study methods and experiences with those who are studying for the LPIC from scratch.
+'d like to share my study methods and experiences for those who are learning LPIC from the beginning.

 The books and websites I used as references are as follows:

-Linux Textbook LPIC Level 1 Speed Master Questions Book
+Linux Textbook LPIC Level 1 Speed Master Problem Set:

-to learn the basics of LPIC in one week
+Learn the basics of LPIC in one week,

 Ping-t